robertschaedler3/Fe2O3/learn/2-ownership/unsafe.md

 The `extern` block is a list of function signatures in a foreign library, in this case with the platform's C ABI.
 The `#[link(...)]` attribute is used to instruct the linker to link against the `hello` library so the symbols can be resolved.

+Ultimately, FFI is about accessing bytes that originiate somehwere outside of your application's Rust code.

+Since `extern` exists outside of Rust's control, it is inherently unsafe.
+For example, if a C function is called from Rust, the Rust compiler cannot guarantee that the C function will not violate Rust's memory safety guarantees.

 There are many tools and libraries that can help with FFI in Rust for generating bindings between languages, interracting with foreign types, and much more:

 - [bindgen](https://github.com/rust-lang/rust-bindgen) - Automatically generates Rust FFI bindings to C (and some C++) libraries